mofo7777/Stackoverflow/README.md

 ![IMFSinkWriterCallback](./Media/IMFSinkWriterCallback.jpg)

+## MFVideoCaptureEVR

+This program shows how to setup EVR (enhanced video renderer), and how to provide video capture samples to it, using a Source Reader.
+Same as MFVideoEVR, but with video capture card source.

 ## MFVideoEVR

 This program shows how to setup EVR (enhanced video renderer), and how to provide video samples to it, using a Source Reader.
+Same as MFVideoCaptureEVR, but with video file source.

 ## MFMultiVideo